-With more than 700 Connecticut residents on the waiting list for new organs, the state makes it easy to register as an organ donor.
+With so many Connecticut residents on the waiting list for new organs, the state makes it easy to register as an organ donor.
 In fact, you may become an organ and tissue donor at any time.
 Just keep in mind it's a topic you might want to discuss with your family.

 Signing the organ donor card and returning it to the DMV means you have legally agreed to donate your organs and tissues in the event of your death.
 No other permission is required, unless you are younger than 18.
 Minors require a parental signature before they are allowed to become organ donors.
 If you've changed your mind and decided not to be an organ donor, simply notify the DMV and destroy your organ donor card.

 Organ procurement organizations are organ and tissue clearinghouses that act as conduits to those looking for transplants and replacements.
 They are interested in the heart, liver, lungs, kidneys, pancreas, and small intestine.
 They also procure corneas, skin, bone, heart valves, connective tissues, and blood vessels.Other Topics in This Section